 - 1. Permanent student records are kept by the Records and Registration Office.
 These are confidential between the student and the University.
 Students may request transcripts of their permanent academic records at any time, but transcripts will not be released without the student's authorizing signature.
 Rights of access are in accordance with the U. S. Family Educational Rights and Privacy Act of 1974 as amended. - 2.
 Transfer of credits earned at colleges and universities accredited by an acceptable regional accreditation agency will be governed by University rules as presented in the Undergraduate Course Catalog and/or by established articulation agreements for the major. - 3.
 Grades are assigned according to the program's grading system on a four-point scale (detailed in the Undergraduate Course Catalog along with definitions and policies for pass/fail, incomplete, withdrawal and credit by examination). - 4.
-Graduation Requirements: Candidates for the bachelor in science degree in radiation therapy must accomplish the following prior to graduation.
+Graduation Requirements: Candidates for the bachelor's in radiologic science degree: radiation therapy emphasis must accomplish the following prior to graduation.
 See also UWL Undergraduate Course Catalog, http://catalog.uwlax.edu/undergraduate/degreerequirements/#baccalaureate-degree - a.
 Fulfill the general education requirements. - b.
-Complete at least one ethic studies (diversity course). - c.
+Complete at least one ethic studies (diversity). - c.
 Be a student in good standing ("not in good standing" or "probation" status must be cleared) - d.
 Complete the courses prescribed by the Undergraduate Curriculum Committee for the degree in radiation therapy with at least a 2.75 grade point average.
 Grades below "C" in individual required courses require clearance of deficiency as judged by the Program Officials. - e.
 Meet the requirements for clinical competency as described in the clinical practicum course syllabi. - f.
 Earn at least 120 semester credits with 40 credits in 300 and 400 level courses. - g.
-A minimum of 30 semester credits in residence at UWL is required for graduation. - h.
-Submit an application for graduation via the "Apply for Graduation" link in the WINGS Student Center as soon as the student has registered for his or her final semester or summer term in residence.
-Students are scheduled to complete their requirements with the final summer session, but, if cleared by Program Officials, are allowed to participate in graduation exercises in May.
+A minimum of 30 semester credits in residence at UWL is required for graduation.

+- h.
+Submit an application for graduation via the "Apply for Graduation" link in the WINGS Student Center as soon as the student has registered for his or her final semester or summer term in residence. - i.
+Students are scheduled to complete their requirements with the final summer session, but are allowed to participate in UWL commencement ceremonies in May if in good academic standing in the program.